sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/ContactUs/General.md

 ### Consider including a contact form to allow visitors to send a query, request or comment via the application.

 Contact forms allow sending a quick message or request without exiting the current browser window.
-Chatbots are becoming more common leading to contact forms falling out of use.
+Live chats and chatbots are becoming more common leading to contact forms falling out of use.

 TODO: Description